daryll-ko/daryll-ko/README.md

 Life is about enjoying the journey, and I hope this place gives you a glimpse of how I do so.

-You can find me at the following places:
+Here are some places where you can find me:

 <div align="center">
   <a href="https://www.facebook.com/daryll.ko.3"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/16/Facebook-icon-1.png/640px-Facebook-icon-1.png" alt="facebook" height="48"></a>